baraline/convst/README.md

 }
 ```

-To cite the RDST Ensemble method, you can cite the PhD thesis where it is presented as (soon to be available):
+To cite the RDST Ensemble method, you can cite the PhD thesis where it is presented as (soon to be available, citation format may change):
 ```bibtex
 @phdthesis{Guillaume2023,
   author="Guillaume, Antoine",